KaiJinK/The-Analects/README.md

     url = "https://aclanthology.org/2023.alp-1.11",
     pages = "96--102",
 }
-Please also email us with the title of your paper or work on this project's dataset @tsukikino@yahoo.com
+Please also email us with the title of your paper or work on this project's dataset @jk@qlu.edu.cn